mikiher/audiobookshelf-windows/Readme.md

 ### Building the Audiobookshelf tray app

 The tray can be built using either Visual Studio 2022 or Visual Studio Code.
-If you need to make design changes to the UI, It is recommended to use Visual Studio 2022, as it has a visual designer for Winforms.
+- If you need to make design changes to the UI, it's recommended to use Visual Studio 2022, as it has a visual designer for Winforms.
+- It's convenient to use Visual Studio 2022 since it has a built-in debug console, in which you can see Debeug.WriteLine() messages.
-If you only need to make code changes, you can use Visual Studio Code.
+- If you only need to make code changes, you can use Visual Studio Code.

 #### On Visual Studio 2022
 - Install [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/downloads/)